Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

 We compare \method{} against the following baselines: AIT, CBED, Random, and \method{}-privileged.
 AIT and CBED are competitive intervention acquisition methods for gradient-based causal discovery (which we discussed in Section~\ref{sec:online_causal_discovery}).
 The Random method selects interventions uniformly in a round-robin fashion\footnote{At every step, a target node is chosen uniformly at random from the set of yet not visited nodes.
 After every node has been selected, the visitation counts are reset to 0.}.
 The last approach, \method{}-privileged, is the oracle method described in Section~\ref{sec:method}.

-Our main result is that \method{} brings substantial improvement in the low data regime, being the best among benchmarked methods in all considered synthetic graph classes and half of the considered real graphs in terms of the EAUSHD metric, see Section~\ref{sec:exp_main}.
+Our main result is that \method{} brings substantial improvement in the low data regime, being the best among benchmarked methods for all considered synthetic graph classes and half of the considered real graphs in terms of the AUSHD metric (see Equation~\ref{eq:aushd}).
 On the remaining real graphs, our approach performs similarly to the baseline methods.
+Notably, in most cases, \method{} surpasses MI-based approaches: CBED and AIT.
+We present the summary in Table~\ref{tab:better_or_comparable_shd_aushd}.
 This result is accompanied by an in-depth analysis of the relationships between different strategies and the distributions of the selected intervention targets.
-Additional results in DiBS framework with continuous data are presented in Appendix~\ref{sec:dibs_results}.
+Additional results in the DiBS framework \citep{lorch2021dibs} with continuous data are presented in Appendix~\ref{sec:dibs_results}.